abhaymadanpatil31/flutter-applications/README.md

 # flutter-applications
 This is my first Project
-Author: of this Project: Abhaymadanpatil31
+Author of this Project: Abhaymadanpatil31